npodbielski/HamsterWheel.HLinq/README.md

     });
 ```

-You need to add `HLinqQuery<MyEntity>` model into your endpoint which is actual HLinq query mapped from HTTP Query String into type safe structure. `MyEntity` type is important to be the actual type you intend your users to query.
+You need to add `HLinqQuery<MyEntity>` model into your endpoint which is actual HLinq query mapped from HTTP Query String into type safe structure. `MyEntity` type is important to be the actual type your API exposes to the clients.

 So in above example it will become:
 ```csharp